himalayas-base/himalayas-docs/README.md

 ## Yeast Genetic Interaction Matrix Demonstration

-HiMaLAYAS is applied to a hierarchically clustered _Saccharomyces cerevisiae_ genetic interaction profile similarity matrix (Costanzo _et al_., 2016), focusing on genes with high profile variance.
+HiMaLAYAS is applied to a hierarchically clustered _Saccharomyces cerevisiae_ genetic interaction profile similarity matrix (Costanzo _et al_., 2016).
 Dendrogram-defined clusters are evaluated for Gene Ontology Biological Process (GO BP; Ashburner _et al_., 2000) enrichment, revealing hierarchical organization of biological processes.

 [![HiMaLAYAS workflow overview](https://imgur.com/SMDInVs.png)](https://imgur.com/SMDInVs.png)
 **HiMaLAYAS workflow and application to a hierarchically clustered yeast genetic interaction profile similarity matrix (Costanzo _et al_., 2016).** A real-valued matrix and categorical annotations serve as inputs.
-The matrix is cut at a user-defined depth, and clusters are evaluated for GO BP enrichment.
-The application focuses on ~1,100 genes with high profile variance, and each entry represents Pearson-correlation similarity between genetic interaction profiles.
+HiMaLAYAS clusters the matrix to produce a dendrogram, which is cut at a user-defined depth to identify clusters.
+Enrichment is evaluated across dendrogram-defined clusters and annotations using an overrepresentation test, and significant annotations are rendered alongside the matrix.
+The application focuses on ~1,100 genes with high profile variance, and each entry represents similarity between two genes' genetic interaction profiles measured by Pearson correlation.

 ## Quickstart